gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - fail if any **managed** methods were left uncovered
     - validate all **managed** properties

+### Open issues

+- We should have some validation around unmanaged types overriding managed types.
+- Test that a managed property of type `ModelMap<ModelMap<UnmanagedType>>` throws an error.

 ## Story: Plugin author defines variants for custom Jar binary